-The NIR-HSI method investigates a scan region of 75 cm2 in less than 1 minute, with a pixel size of $156 \times 156 \,\mu$ m.
-A proprietary comprehensive spectral data set, which includes weathered microplastics, is used to construct multidimensional supervised classification models using class analogy modeling (SIMCA).
-These chemometric models have been validated for hundreds of microplastics collected from the environment, taking into account particle size, color, and weathering.
-The models exhibit high sensitivity and specificity (over 99%) for identifying specific types of microplastics such as polyethylene (PE), polypropylene (PP), polyamide-6 (PA), polyethylene terephthalate (PET), and polystyrene (PS).
+The NIR-HSI method investigates a scan region of 75 cm2 in less than 1 min, with a pixel size of 156 μ m×156 μ m.
+A proprietary comprehensive spectral data set, which includes weathered microplastics, is used to construct multidimensional supervised classification models using class analogy modelling (SIMCA).
+These chemometric models have been validated for hundreds of microplastics collected from the environment, taking into account particle size, colour and weathering.
+The models exhibit high sensitivity and specificity (over 99 %) for identifying specific types of MPs such as PE, PP, polyamide-6 (PA), PET and PS.

 The method has been successfully applied to a sand sample, identifying 803 particles without prior visual sorting.
-This indicates the stability and reliability of automatic identification, even when analyzing weathered microplastics alongside other matrix constituents.
-The NIR-HSI-SIMCA method is also applicable to microplastics extracted from other matrices after sample preparation.
+This indicates the stability and reliability of automatic identification, even when analysing weathered microplastics alongside other matrix constituents.
+The NIR-HSI-SIMCA method is also applicable to MPs extracted from other matrices after sample preparation.

-Comparisons have been made between the principles of NIR-HSI and other commonly used techniques for the chemical characterization of microplastics.
-The results highlight the potential of using NIR-HSI in combination with classification models as a comprehensive screening approach for characterizing different types of microplastics
+Comparisons have been made between the principles of NIR-HSI and other commonly used techniques for the chemical characterization of MPs.
+The results highlight the potential of using NIR-HSI in combination with classification models as a comprehensive screening approach for characterizing different types of MPs.

-In the context of the marine environment being a major sink for microplastics, there is an urgent need for monitoring methods that can detect synthetic particles in various marine components and sample matrices.
+In the context of the marine environment being a major sink for MPs, there is an urgent need for monitoring methods that can detect synthetic particles in various marine components and sample matrices.
 Previously, the direct characterization of MPs in real marine matrices using near-infrared hyperspectral imaging (NIR-HSI) has not been explored.
 However, a study by Piarulli et al. (2022) introduced a fast NIR-HSI method coupled with a customized data processing strategy using normalized image differences (NDI).
 This method was utilized to detect MPs up to 50 μ m in environmental matrices.148